DRH001/Scanning-Tunneling-Microscope/README.md

 # Scanning-Tunneling-Microscope

 In first year, we were given a challenge to design and build a scanning tunnelling microscope with limited parts and limited guidance.
+This challenged was comprised of

 ![image](STM_data3.PNG)